 Amobi Okugo (25:32):

 Yeah.
 So I would just say, you know, be curious, I think, you know, a lot of athletes have passions outside of the sport.
-They play, you know, you can’t play sports 24 seven, so what are you doing for those off hours?
+They play, you know, you can’t play sports 24-seven, so what are you doing for those off hours?
 You know, whether it’s, you know, you watching video games or sorry, you playing video games, you’re watching movies, you’re listening to music.
 Are you making music?
 Are you into this fashion?
 What are you into?
-And then from there find people that, you know, may be more, um, I don’t want to say experienced, um, but are in that space on a full-time basis, just like you’re in your space on a full-time basis, connects with those people.
-Because as an athlete, so many doors are open and available to you, if you take advantage of it.
+And then from there find people that, you know, maybe more, um, I don’t want to say experienced, um, but are in that space on a full-time basis, just like you’re in your space on a full-time basis, connects with those people.
+Because as an athlete, so many doors are open and available to you, if you take advantage of them.
 So how can you use your off time, your free time, um, to be curious, to be, you know, more interested than interesting and, you know, use, use your platform to learn more about those spaces and then from there be open and be authentic and how you go about sharing it.

 Amobi Okugo (26:26):

-So, you know, when you’re trying to build a fan base or you’re trying to build a community, they want to see you outside of, you know, the political answers you give out after every game saying, you know, we thought it was a hard fought game.
+So, you know, when you’re trying to build a fan base or you’re trying to build a community, they want to see you outside of, you know, the political answers you give out after every game saying, you know, we thought it was a hard-fought game.
 You know, we won, we’re looking for it.
 Not like they can get that from anybody.
 They want to know, like, what’s your eating?
-Like, what are the desserts that you have when, you know, you have off day, what’s your favorite movies?
+Like, what are the desserts that you have when, you know, you have an off day, what are your favorite movies?
 You know, they want us to know all that.
 And the more you share, obviously within reason, if you’re, if you’re a private person that you don’t want to share everything, but within reason, um, they will gravitate towards you long after your career is over.